-Its not know exactly when he immigrated to Canada however on 20 February 1869 he married Margaret Frear in Toronto.
+Its not known exactly when he immigrated to Canada however on 20 February 1869 he married Margaret Frear in Toronto.
 On 19 November 1869 they had a son George Henry Nussey.

-According not the nominal roll in the regimental archives, Nussey joined the QOR on the 22nd October 1868 and was a member of No. 2 Company.
+According to the nominal roll in the regimental archives, Nussey joined the QOR on the 22nd October 1868 and was a member of No. 2 Company.

 He was employed as a machinist with Messrs.
 Dickey & Neill.